source-separation/tutorial/book/basics/phase.md

 ## How to Deal with Phase

+In this section, we will touch on some approaches to dealing with phase information in source separation.

 ### The Easy Way

+For a mask-based source separation approach, a easy and very common way to deal with phase is to just **copy the phase from the mixture!**
+The mixture phase is sometimes referred to as the _noisy phase_.
-All of that being said, there is an easy and very common way to deal with phase for source separation: **copy it from the mixture!** This isn't perfect, but researchers have discovered that it works surprisingly well, and when things go wrong, it's usually not the fault of the phase.
+This strategy isn't perfect, but researchers have discovered that it works surprisingly well, and when things go wrong, it's usually not the fault of the phase.

 So now, with this in place, we finally have our first strategy to convert our source estimate back to a waveform.
 Assume we have a mixture STFT,